IgneousEarth/igneousearth.github.io/src/notes/phys321/chapter4.md

 $$
 \vec{F} = (\vec{p}\cdot \vec{\nabla})\vec{E}
 $$
-Lastly, the potential energy of a dipole in an electric field is
+The potential energy of a dipole in an electric field is
 $$
 U = -\vec{p}\cdot \vec{E}
 $$